miriambt/ConvexPoligon/README.md

 ### Prerequisites

-To install the package, you need the appropiate tar file.
-If it is not at your disposal, you can access to it via the gitHub: https://app.peergrade.io/student/courses/a3b1fc79-913b-4217-9c2d-ba008eebcdd4
+To install the package, you need the appropriate tar file.
+If it is not at your disposal, you can access it via GitHub: https://app.peergrade.io/student/courses/a3b1fc79-913b-4217-9c2d-ba008eebcdd4

 ### Calculator functions